playmer/sdl_gpu_by_example/site/content/lessons/001_Introduction_and_the_Template.md

 cmake --build build
 ```

-You should now have an exceedingly basic SDL program within the bin directory.
+You should now have an exceedingly basic SDL program within the bin directory, as well as compiled versions of all our examples.
 Ideally you should execute it from the root of the repository.
 This will become more important when we start using assets.
 The CMake build command should have told you toward the end of execution where it built the executable.
 For example, with the Visual Studio generator I would execute it like so:
 ```bash
 bin\Debug\sdl_by_example.exe
 ```